Blogs

 In recent years, globalization has made its way into all parts of the world, and with it have emerged several threats in the field of cyberspace, which requires special treatment by the governments of all states.
 Globally, and not only in Latin America, the main areas under threat in terms of cybersecurity are, essentially, computer crime, network intrusions and politically motivated operations.

-The latest reports on cybersecurity in Latin America and the Caribbean, carried out jointly by the Inter-American Bank development (IDB) and the Organization of American States (OAS), indicate that one third of the countries in the region have begun to take some steps to address the growing cybersecurity risks.
+The latest reports on cybersecurity in Latin America and the Caribbean, conducted jointly by the Inter-American development Bank (IDB) and the Organization of American States (OAS), indicate that a third of the countries in the region have begun to take some steps to address the growing cybersecurity risks.
 However, they also note that efforts are so far limited, given the general lack of preparedness for the threat of cybercrime; they also suggest the need for a reform of protection policies in the coming years, especially with the problems that have come to light with the Covid-19 crisis.

-The IDB and the OAS (OAS) have collaborated on different occasions to publicize status and raise awareness of cybersecurity issues, which have been increasing as globalization has become part of everyday life and social networks and the internet become more deeply integrated into our day-to-day lives.
+The IDB and the OAS (OAS) have collaborated on several occasions to publicize the status and raise awareness of cybersecurity issues, which have been increasing as globalization has become part of everyday life and social networks and the Internet have become more deeply integrated into our daily lives.
 To address this new reality, both institutions have created a Cybersecurity Observatory for the region, which has published several programs of study.

 If until the 2016report cybersecurity was a topic little discussed in the region, currently with the increase of technology in Latin America and the Caribbean it has become a topic of interest for which states tend to be increasingly concerned, and therefore, to implement relevant measures, as highlighted in the 2020report .